 Difficulties in Teaching Math to ESL and EFL Students

 Teaching math to ESL and EFL students in school immersion programs is much more difficult than you might think.
 In reality, the teacher has two challenges.
 The first is making sure the student understands the English used in math instruction.
 The second is ensuring that the student understands and uses math concepts to perform basic arithmetical and algebraic computations and then applies this knowledge to solve real-world word problems.
-This article will examine the two challenges and suggest ways the teacher can help students meet the challenges.
+This article will examine the two challenges and suggest ways the teacher can help students meet them.

 English Used in Math Instruction

 There is very much English math vocabulary encountered in textbooks and speech which all students enrolled in English immersion programs must know.
 It includes words like add and plus; minus and subtract; multiplied by or times, and divided by.
 It also encompasses more specialized vocabulary such as equals, quotient, fraction, decimal, percentage, formula, a power of, squared, cubed, square root, differential, integral, and many others.
 Before a teacher gives any meaningful math instruction, he must make sure his students understand and can use this specialized math vocabulary.

 One of the greatest difficulties most students have is understanding English word problems where they must apply certain arithmetical and algebraic principles to get an answer.
 As an example, consider the following real-life word problem: